1.1 Presentation and definition of the market

 Work clothing now incorporates the notion of image

-The primary function of work clothing is to protect the worker, particularly in dirty and/or dangerous professions.
-The objective is to provide the worker with all the comfort he needs in terms of functionality and practicality: this is how the "work blue", ...
+The primary function of work clothing is to protect the worker, particularly in dirty or dangerous occupations.
+The aim is to provide the worker with all the comfort he or she needs in terms of functionality and practicality: this is how the "blue ...

-The HS contains approximately *,*** item/product descriptions that appear as titles and subtitles, divided into ** chapters, grouped into ** sections.
+The HS includes approximately *,*** item/product descriptions that appear as headings and subheadings, divided into ** chapters, grouped into ** sections.
 The six digits can be divided into three parts.
 The first two digits (***).

 The Harmonized System was introduced in ...